InfintieEvolution/MAIM/README.md

 # AISIGA
-An evolutionary classification algorithm based on a combination two bio-inspired techinques: Artificial immune systems (AIS) and island genetic algorithm (IGA).
+An evolutionary classification algorithm based on a combination two bio-inspired techinques: Artificial immune systems (AIS) and island genetic algorithms (IGA).

 Code for the master project of Andreas Norstein and Eirik Baug